-The significant view to the terrace is from Broadway.
-The building now sits adjacent to the former Bon Marche Building but in isolation of other early buildings, this allows the building to be seen from the west and not simply as a street frontage but three dimensionally.
+The significant view to the terraces is from Broadway.
+The buildings now sit adjacent to the former Bon Marche Building but in isolation of other early buildings.
+The removal of similar buildings to the west of the group allows them to be seen from this direction not simply as a street frontage but three dimensionally.
 It is noted that there is an approval to build on the open space to the west of the site and that this will in time change that appearance as the street front to Broadway will be infilled.

 It is also important to note that the terrace row was designed to be seen only from the street frontage which is its only significant view.
+This is reinforced by the basic built form of the side wall of no 13 that was not intended to be viewed.

 The former Apothecary building has no significant views to or from it.
 It was built in the rear yard of the group and was fenced off with a side access lane.
 It was not a building ever intended to be seen from the public domain.
-In its present form, the building can be seen in part from the rear area but this does not form a significant view.
+In its present form, the building can be seen in part from the rear courtyard area but this does not form a significant view.

-Similarly, the rear area of the terraces are not significant in terms of views as they also formed the service area of the building that was intended to be seen
+Similarly, the rear area of the terraces are not significant in terms of views as they were the service areas of the building that again were not intended to be seen except by the occupants of the buildings as they used their rear yards.